clearleft/clearless/README.md

 ### Mixins or classes?

-If you find yourself applying a particular mixin to a lot of element selectors, it's probably worth considering if it would be better to create a separate classname (or classnames) to apply that mixin to, and then use that class in your HTML instead.
+If you find yourself applying a particular mixin to a lot of element selectors, it's probably worth considering if it would be better to take the 'regular CSS' route and create a separate classname (or classnames) to apply that mixin to. you can then use that class in your HTML instead of repeatedly using the mixin in your Less/CSS.
 It's generally good to do this in situations where you have an appropriate semantic class name that could encapsulate the mixin's output.

-You can still use the mixin in other places as needed, but you'll get the advantage of a leaner CSS file (although with the possible disadvantage of more classes in your HTML).
+You can of course still use the mixin in other places as needed (where using the class would not be appropriate), but you'll get the advantage of a leaner CSS file (although with the possible disadvantage of more classes in your HTML).

 Neither approach is right or wrong - but take the time to consider each particular use case and you'll end up with a better balance between your HTML, your Less and the generated CSS.